-- sudden onset of severe pain in the lower back, abdomen, or legs
+- a sudden onset of severe pain in the lower back, abdomen, or legs

 - tricyclic antidepressants

-A normal range for cortisol levels in urine is usually between 10 and 100 micrograms per 24 hours (mcg/24h).
-However, normal ranges may vary slightly between different labs.
+A normal range for cortisol levels in urine is usually between 10 and 100 micrograms per 24 hours.
+However, normal ranges may vary slightly among different labs.

 Abnormal results could be caused by a number of conditions.

-- overproduction of cortisol due to a tumor in the adrenal gland
+- an overproduction of cortisol due to a tumor of the adrenal gland

-- ingestion of substances that raise cortisol levels, such as alcohol or caffeine
+- the ingestion of substances that raise cortisol levels, such as alcohol or caffeine

-Further testing may be necessary to diagnose any of these conditions.
+Further testing may be necessary to confirm a diagnosis any of these conditions.

 Published By: Healthline Networks, Inc.